pts/small-io-sys/README.md

 decompression at boot time.
 For completeness and speed measurements, uncompressed variants are also supplied.

+**TL;DR Where are the download links?** There are no direct download links.
+To get the io.sys files below, you have to follow the build instructions below.
+It takes less than a minute if you aready have Linux running.

 Byte sizes:

 * 222670 bytes, original Windows 98 SE io.sys released by Microsoft in [KB311561](https://web.archive.org/web/20070510143604/http://support.microsoft.com/kb/311561) ([backup link](https://www.betaarchive.com/wiki/index.php?title=Microsoft_KB_Archive/311561)): *winboot.98s*